zenoss/zenosslabs/docs/zenpack_standards_guide.rst

 File Locations
 ===============================================================================

-The location of specific files within a ZenPack’s directory structure is technically mandated in some circumstances, and open to the developer’s desires in others.
+The location of specific files within a ZenPack's directory structure is technically mandated in some circumstances, and open to the developer's desires in others.
 To make it easier for other developers to more easily get up to speed with the ZenPack in the future, the following recommendations for file locations should be used.